EDyO/pan/README.md

 ## Usage

-`pan` allows you to convert a RSS feed in XML format an get a YAML representation, or the other way around:
+`pan` allows you to convert a RSS feed in a YAML representation to get a valid XML content:

-    pan my_feed.xml > my_feed.yml
     pan my_feed.yml > my_feed.xml